-By means of a Certified Copy, an authorized public official certifies that a document is a true and accurate copy of the original.
-The Certified Copy is a common requirement for legal proceedings in Puerto Rico.
-For example, if you are divorced and wish to remarry, you may be asked for a Certified Copy of the divorce decree.
-In such a case, however, it is most common that only the Certificate of Divorce is requested, particularly if you are going to be married abroad.
+By means of a certified copy, an authorized public official certifies that a document is a true and exact copy of the original.
+The certified copy is a common requirement for legal procedures in Puerto Rico.
+For example, if you are divorced and wish to remarry, you may be asked to provide a certified copy of the divorce decree.
+However, most likely you will only be asked for the Certificate of Divorce.
+Therefore, it is important that, before ordering, you verify exactly what they are asking for.

-Therefore, if you are getting married abroad, you can order with us the Certificate of Divorce or, if you have never been married, a Certificate of Single Status.
-These two (2) Certificates, the Divorce Certificate or the Single Certificate, can be obtained more quickly than a Certified Copy as the latter involves searching the court records.
+If you are getting married abroad, you can order with us a Certificate of Divorce or, if you have never been married, a Certificate of Singleness.
+Just in case, such Certificates (Divorce or Single Status), we can obtain them faster than a certified copy as the latter would entail searching the court records.

 On the other hand, we can also obtain a certified copy of a deed.
-This is as long as you are listed on it or have the right to be an heir.
-However, if you need a copy of a will, you should go to this other direct link on Will Search.
-Inaddition,if necessary, we can obtain documents from the Property Registry.
+This is as long as you appear in it or you are entitled to it because you are an heir.
+On the other hand, if what you need is the certified copy of a will, you should go to this other direct link on Will Search.
+Also,if necessary, we can obtain documents from the Land Registry.

 Who is entitled to a copy of a divorce decree?

 It is important to note that family cases, such as divorces, are confidential.
-Therefore, we can only get a copy of a divorce decree if you were one of the parties.
-Once you place your order, we will automatically send you a Letter of Authorization so that you can be sworn in at a notary.
-This letter should then be sent in the original to us at the address we will give you after your order.
+Therefore, we can only obtain a divorce decree if you were one of the parties or are an heir.
+Once you pay your order here, we will email you a document to sign, which will serve as your authorization for us to complete the process.

-How long does the process take and what does the shipping look like?
+How long does the certified copy take and how is the shipping?

-The process takes 30 days, plus shipping time.
-The shipping cost will be calculated automatically depending on the address you enter at the end of your order.
+This process can take up to 30 days (plus shipping time), depending on the date of the document and the town where it was issued.
+The shipping cost will be automatically calculated depending on the address you enter when finalizing your order.
 We ship anywhere in the world.
-Shipments to the USA or PR are through the federal mail and international shipments via FedEx®.
+Shipments to the U.S. or PR are through federal mail and international shipments via FedEx® or UPS®.